Mookie Betts Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.1 K/9, the fifth-worst in MLB.
+- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers' 3.93 team ERA ranks 10th among all league pitching staffs.
+- The Rangers have a 4.00 team ERA that ranks 12th across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 106 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- The Rangers rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).

-- Heaney (6-6) gets the starting nod for the Rangers in his 19th start of the season.
-He's put together a 4.43 ERA in 91 1/3 innings pitched, with 97 strikeouts.
+- The Rangers are sending Dunning (8-2) to the mound to make his 14th start of the season.
+He is 8-2 with a 2.91 ERA and 63 strikeouts through 99 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.